fthomas3/Technical-Analysis-of-Bank-Stocks/README.md

 • Calculated both daily and 30-day percent changes as well as standard deviations of price movements based on 2,517 values per bank to evaluate which banks would be a riskier investment

 # The interactive technical analysis plots will not be visible on github since I used plotly to create them.
 If you would like to see them, please feel free to copy the code onto a jupyter notebook.
 I am really sorry for any inconvinience this may cause.
-The rest of the visualization and analysis that I did is accessible through the github!
+The rest of the visualization and analysis that I did is accessible through the github in the Technical Analysis of Bank Stocks.ipynb file.
+Thank you for taking a look at my work, and I hope you enjoy this project!